ParitoshV27/Game-Rating-Prediction-Model/README.md

-This project presents a two-stage machine learning framework for predicting video game reception by modeling pre-release expectations and post-release player experience separately.
-The study predicts critic ratings and user ratings using structured metadata, engineered features, and execution-level in-game attributes.

-The project is accompanied by a research paper that analyzes feature importance, model behavior, and the limits of prediction at different stages of the game lifecycle.

-Project Overview

-Video game reception evolves across time.
-Before release, ratings are shaped by expectations, brand reputation, and perceived value.
-After release, reception is driven primarily by gameplay experience, replayability, and execution quality.

-To capture this distinction, the project implements two independent models:
-	•	Model 1 (Pre-release):
-Predicts expected ratings using only features available before launch.
-	•	Model 2 (Post-release):
-Predicts realized ratings using execution-level in-game features.

-Critic and user ratings are modeled separately in both stages.

-Dataset

-The dataset was manually curated from publicly available sources and engineered for interpretability and temporal validity.

-Data Sources
-	•	IGDB
-	•	HowLongToBeat
-	•	IGN
-	•	Steam
-	•	Metacritic
-	•	IMDb

-Dataset Structure
-	•	Raw dataset: Manually curated game metadata
-	•	Engineered dataset: Feature-engineered version used for modeling

-The final pre-release dataset contains 170 games, which is the dataset used for all reported Model 1 results in the paper.

-Feature Engineering

-Key feature categories include:

-Pre-release Features
-	•	Structural metadata (genre, platforms, modes)
-	•	Pricing and playtime-based value metrics
-	•	Binary indicators (open-world, sequel, modding support)
-	•	Studio and franchise historical average ratings
-	•	Unique factor indicator for non-standard gameplay experiences

-Post-release Features
-	•	Story depth
-	•	Gameplay quality
-	•	Replayability
-	•	World immersion
-	•	Narrative and audio quality indicators

-Derived features such as price per story hour and content density were used to capture perceived value and game design balance.

-Models Used

-The following ensemble regression models were evaluated:
-	•	Random Forest Regressor (primary model)
-	•	Gradient Boosting Regressor
-	•	XGBoost Regressor

-Random Forest was selected as the primary model due to its robustness and interpretability.

-Evaluation Metrics

-Model performance was evaluated using:
-	•	Mean Absolute Error (MAE)
-	•	Root Mean Squared Error (RMSE)
-	•	R² score

-All evaluations were conducted separately for critic and user ratings.

-Results Summary
-	•	Pre-release prediction shows moderate predictability, driven mainly by studio reputation, pricing, and modding support.
-	•	Post-release prediction achieves substantially higher performance, dominated by gameplay quality and replayability.
-	•	Critic ratings are consistently more predictable than user ratings.
-	•	Replayability is the most influential post-release feature across models.

-Detailed results and feature importance analysis are presented in the accompanying paper.

-Repository Structure
+# 🎮 Game Rating Prediction Using Pre- and Post-Release Features

+A two-stage **machine learning framework** to predict **video game critic and user ratings** by modeling the game lifecycle — **before release (expectations)** and **after release (player experience)**.

+This project is designed as a **research-oriented study** and is accompanied by a conference-style paper.

+---

+## 🚀 Project Overview

+Video game reception changes over time:

+- **Before release** → ratings are driven by expectations, studio reputation, pricing, and perceived scope
+- **After release** → ratings are driven by gameplay quality, replayability, and execution

+To capture this distinction, this project implements **two separate models**:

+### 🟦 Model 1: Pre-Release Prediction
+Predicts expected ratings using only features available **before launch**.

+### 🟩 Model 2: Post-Release Prediction
+Predicts realized ratings using **execution-level in-game features**.

+Critic ratings and user ratings are modeled **independently** in both stages.

+---

+## 📊 Dataset

+The dataset was **manually curated** and engineered from publicly available sources.

+### 🔗 Data Sources
+- IGDB
+- HowLongToBeat
+- IGN
+- Steam
+- Metacritic
+- IMDb

+### 🗂 Dataset Versions
+- **Pre-release dataset:** 170 games (final version used for Model 1 results)
+- **Post-release dataset:** Expanded dataset used for Model 2

+The dataset emphasizes **interpretability, temporal validity, and feature relevance** rather than scale alone.

+---

+## 🛠 Feature Engineering

+### 🔹 Pre-Release Features
+- Genre, platforms, modes (counts + binary indicators)
+- Launch price and playtime-based value metrics
+- Open-world, sequel/spinoff, modding support
+- Studio and franchise historical average ratings
+- Unique factor indicator for non-generic experiences

+### 🔹 Post-Release Features
+- Story depth
+- Gameplay quality
+- Replayability
+- World immersion
+- Narrative and audio quality indicators

+Derived features such as **price per story hour** and **content density** were used to capture perceived value.

+---

+## 🤖 Models Used

+- 🌳 Random Forest Regressor (primary model)
+- 📈 Gradient Boosting Regressor
+- ⚡ XGBoost Regressor

+Random Forest was selected as the primary model due to its **robust performance and interpretability**.

+---

+## 📐 Evaluation Metrics

+Models were evaluated using:
+- Mean Absolute Error (MAE)
+- Root Mean Squared Error (RMSE)
+- R² Score

+All evaluations were performed **separately for critics and users**.

+---

+## 🧠 Key Findings

+- Pre-release prediction shows **moderate predictability**, driven mainly by:
+  - Studio reputation
+  - Pricing
+  - Modding support
+- Post-release prediction achieves **significantly higher accuracy**, dominated by:
+  - Replayability
+  - Gameplay quality
+  - Narrative depth
+- Critic ratings are more predictable than user ratings
+- Replayability is the strongest post-release predictor across models

+---

+## 📁 Repository Structure

 game-rating-prediction/
 │
 ├── data/
 │   ├── Games List 170.csv
 │   ├── In Game Features.csv
-│   └── games_engineered.csv
+│   └── games_engineered.md
 │
 ├── notebooks/
 │   ├── game_rating_prediction_pre_release.ipynb